luongvv-rtc/CloudServer/README.md

 * Configure external access over the Internet.

 ## Prerequisites
-* An Raspberry Pi with microSD Card at least 32G capacity.
+* An Raspberry Pi with an at least 32G microSD Card.
 * An external HDD.

 ## How to setup